 Original work is one not received from others nor one copied from or based upon the work of others.
 It is a work created with a unique style and substance.
 The term "originality" is often applied as a complement to the creativity of artists, writers, and thinkers.
 (Wiki)

 Third-party material is a delicate subject on jovoto and we handle it with care.

 We made this document for you to help you understand your responsibility as a designer when creating and submitting ideas on jovoto.

 So here’s what you need to know:

-Third party material is anything that was NOT created or designed by you - even if you use it in your design, and is borrowed from another source of origin.
-This means fonts, vectors, photos, creative common material or any other material that you have not originally created.
+Third-party material is anything that was NOT created or designed by you - even if you use it in your design, and is borrowed from another source of origin.
+This means fonts, vectors, photos, creative commons material, or any other material that you have not originally created.

-If you want to use that material in commercial or editorial ways, you need the permission, meaning licensing, to be granted by the photographer.
-Purchasing the third party material is granting you the specific rights required in order to use it.
+If you want to use that material in commercial or editorial ways, you need permission, meaning licensing, to be granted by the photographer.
+Purchasing the third-party material is granting you the specific rights required in order to use it.

 In any case, it is necessary to read the license carefully!